-Optional UOP, Unattended Operation can be set up and data collected through the sensors USB or SPI/I2C ports.
+Optional UOP, Unattended Operation can be set to store and retrieve measurement data while off line.
 Once measurements are set up, a computer or power meter is not required to operate the sensor making it ideal for unattended applications.
 A high accuracy real time clock included.